 - Spices – coriander powder, cumin powder, dried mint, baking soda, salt and ground black pepper (yep, I prefer to ground the seeds into powder, but it’s not necessary).

-- Chickpeas – You must use dried chickpeas that have been soaked overnight to make this traditional Lebanese falafel recipe.
+- Chickpeas – You must use dried chickpeas that have been soaked overnight; canned chickpeas will not work because they are too soft.

 Rinse the chickpeas and place them in a colander.
 Let them sit for a few minutes to drain.